scriptweaver1/site/scripts/goth-best-friend.md

 ‘‘Children of the grave?’, yeah, that was fucking badass…

 In doubt?
 Hmmm, yeah ‘’God is dead?’’
 Is good too, but it doesn’t hit as hard.

 But I should have known, you like those lyrics that tell a story, don't you?
-[Laugh]

 Don’t you dare bring Iron Maiden into this!
 Not again!